tusharwadkar21/IPL-Dashboard-Data-Analysis/README.md

 **Queries in IPL-db.sql answer:**

-Which teams have played the most matches?
+Which teams have played the most matches?<br>
-Which teams have won the most matches, and what's their win percentage?
+Which teams have won the most matches, and what's their win percentage?<br>
-Top 10 Player of the Match winners
+Top 10 Player of the Match winners<br>
-Which stadium hosted the most matches?
+Which stadium hosted the most matches?<br>
-Toss decision trends & toss winner vs match winner impact Season-wise match counts and season-wise champions (via SQL VIEW) Biggest wins by runs and by wickets
+Toss decision trends & toss winner vs match winner impact<br>
+Season-wise match counts and season-wise champions (via SQL VIEW)<br>
+Biggest wins by runs and by wickets<br>
 Win rates batting first vs chasing

 ## 📊 4.
 Interactive Dashboard Development (Power BI)